Klortho/dtd-diagram/README.md

 * depth - added by the flextree layout engine
 * x, y - added by the flextree layout engine
 * parent - added by the flextree layout engine

+#### SimpleNode properties

+#### ElementNode properties:

+* declaration - the element declaration object from the DTD.
+If there's a problem with the DTD, this might be null
+* content - an array of content Node children.
+  This is initially null, and is retrieved lazily.
+  After it's been "retrieved", it's always an array; if the element has no content children, it will be an empty array.
+* attributes - an array of attribute SimpleNode children.
+  This will always be a (possibly zero-length) valid array.
+* content_expanded - boolean, for element Nodes only: keeps track of the expand/collapse state of content
+* attributes_expanded - boolean, for element Nodes only: keeps track of the expand/collapse state of attributes

+#### ChoiceSeqNode properties

 ### DtdDiagram class